FAQ on Cord Blood Banking

 Can I store my baby's cord blood if my blood sample is tested positive for Hepatitis B?

 You may still continue to store your baby's cord blood (with additional consent given to Cordlife), or elect to discard the umbilical cord blood unit.

 This is because Cordlife conducts two different tests for Hepatitis B virus (HBV) on maternal blood, namely:

 - Hepatitis B Core Antibody (Anti-HBc (Total))

-Usually, the attending transplant physician will make the decision whether to use a cord blood unit where the maternal blood was tested positive for Hepatitis B for transplant, based on various factors particular to the patient, the cord blood unit intended for use, and the availability of other HLA-matched donor.
+Usually, the attending transplant physician will make the decision whether to use an umbilical cord blood unit where the maternal blood was tested positive for Hepatitis B for transplant, based on various factors particular to the patient, the cord blood unit intended for use, and the availability of other HLA-matched donor.

 *If you are due within the next 4 - 6 weeks, we strongly recommend you to contact us immediately for enrolment because this will ensure all necessary steps are completed before your baby's arrival.

 1. Broxmeyer HE: The history of cord blood transplantation/biology & perspective for future efforts to enhance the field.
 Cell Gene Therapy Insights.
 2017;3(7):521–30. doi: 10.18609/cgti.2017.045.